 To ensure the integrity of your CV and personal statement, we can only accept files as PDFs.
 Creating PDF files from other formats, such as Microsoft Word, is easy to do.
 If you need assistance, please read these instructions on converting documents to PDF.

 Your CV should include your educational and professional experience and a short list of your most important publications (you may include forthcoming work and works in progress; if there are foreign language titles, please provide English translations).
 Please also list any significant professional service such as boards or key committees.
 Other relevant information includes significant honors, awards, and research grants (converted to US dollars).

-Your project statement should answer two questions, and there is an optional third question:
+Your project statement should answer two questions:

 Question #2: What is your plan or focus for the fellowship year?

 Concisely describe the work you plan to do during your fellowship year.
 Address what is original about the proposed work and what potential relevance it has to contemporary social issues.
 How will your project “make a difference”?